deepfakes/faceswap/INSTALL.md

 #### macOS

 By default, macOS comes with Python 2.7.
-For best usage, need Python 3.6.
+For best usage, need at least Python 3.2.
 The easiest way to do so is to install it through `Homebrew`.
 If you are not familiar with `homebrew`, read more about it here: https://brew.sh/

-To install Python 3.6:
+To install Python 3.2:

 ```
 brew install python3